cloudfoundry/cf-networking-onboarding/routes.prolific.md

  ```

 ❓Do the values in the NATS message match the values you recorded previously from BBS?
 Which ones are present?
 Which ones aren't there?
-❓How does it compare to the information in CAPI?
+❓How does it compare to the information in Cloud Controller?

 ### Expected Result